How to Deal with Family Expectations (Without Feeling Like You’re Never Enough)

 Feeling Pressured to Be Everything for Everyone?

 Maybe your parents expect regular check-ins, even when you’re exhausted.
-Or your siblings count on you to handle family drama.
+Or your siblings count on you to handle family dynamics.
 Or maybe you’ve always been the “strong one,” the fixer, the helper.
-But lately… you’re just burned out.

 It’s not selfish to want space.
 And it doesn’t mean you’re a bad person if you can’t meet every need or expectation.